-The DGVCL has submitted that, in order to minimise the power purchase cost, GUVNL has worked out a comprehensive merit order despatch (MOD) as shown below:
+The UGVCL has submitted that in order to minimize the power purchase cost, GUVNL has worked out a comprehensive merit order despatch (MOD) as below:

-- The dispatch from individual generating stations is worked out, based on the merit order for the variable cost of each generating unit. - The NPC power plants, renewable, captive power plants and hydro plants have been considered as must run power plants.
-Hence, they have been excluded from merit order calculations. - The RLNG spot gas based power plants' PLF is considered at 30% for FY 2011-12 and 5% from FY 2012-13 onwards due to the high variable cost.
-The power purchase availability from these plants has been capped in order to minimise the impact of the high variable cost of generation from these plants. - During merit order despach, at least 50% availability of each plant has been considered to take care of the peak loads and peak season. - The balance power based on the 80% availability, or the actual availability, whichever is less, is considered to meet any additional demand which is not met after inclusion of must run power plant and 50% capacity of the other plants. - Fixed and variable costs for GSECL have been taken as approved by the Commission for the control period of FY 2011-12 to 2015-16 in its Order dated 11th April, 2011 and the same has been taken for future years, as well.
-Transmission Tariff for GETCO has been taken as approved by the Commission for the control period FY 2012-16 in MYT Order dated 31st March, 2011. - For IPP and central sector, fixed cost and variable costs are taken as per actuals for FY 2009-10.
-The availability has been projected, based on the operation of a plant in a particular year and the past trend of energy availability from the plants.
+- The dispatch from individual generating stations is worked out based on the merit order for the variable cost of each generating unit. - The NPC power plants, renewable, captive power plants and hydro plants have been considered as must run power plants and so they have been excluded from merit order calculations. - The RLNG spot gas based power plants PLF is considered at 30% for FY 2010-11 and 5% from FY 2012-13 onwards due to the high variable cost.
+The power purchase availability from these plants has been capped in order to minimize the impact of the high variable cost of generation from these plants. - During merit order despach, at least 50% availability of each plant has been considered to take care of the peak loads and peak season. - The balance power based on the 80% availability, or the actual availability whichever is low, is considered to meet any additional demand which is not met after inclusion of must run power plant and 50% capacity of the other plant. - Fixed and variable costs for GSECL have been taken as approved by the Commission for the control period of FY 2012-16 in its order dated 11th April, 2011 and the same has been taken in future years, as well.
+Transmission tariff for GETCO has been taken as approved by the Commission for the control period FY 2012-16 in MYT order dated 31st March, 2011.

+For IPP and central sector, fixed cost and variable costs are taken as per actual for FY 2009-10.
+The availability has been projected based on the operation of a plant in a particular year and the past trend of energy availability from the plants.

-Based on the above factors, the plant-wise dispatchable energy and cost of purchase by GUVNL from various plants of GSECL, central generating stations, IPPs and other sources, the generation fixed cost due to the capacity contracted, and variable cost of generation per unit are given in the Table below.
-The dispatchable energy (MU), based on the allocated capacity and merit order stacking, consists both for supplying power to DISCOMs, as well as for trading purpose.
+Based on the above factors, the plant-wise dispatchable energy and cost of purchase by GUVNL from various plants of GSECL, central generating stations, IPPs and other sources, the generation fixed cost due to the capacity contracted, and variable cost of generation per unit are given in table below.
+The dispatchable energy (MU) based on the allocated capacity and merit order stacking consists both for supplying power to DISCOMs as well as for trading purpose.